aimrw/kepler-covariate-shift/README.md

 # kepler-covariate-shift
-Final Project for class.
+Class Group Project with Soren Dunn, Tytus Wilam, Simone Zhang.
 Quantifying uncertainty for a classifier when there is distribution shift.